-Three Months (dollars in thousands) % of % of 2 023 revenue 2022 revenue \$ Cł nange % Change Income tax provision \$ 533 1 %\$ 461 - % \$ 72 16 %
+Th ree Months End (dollars in thousands) % of % of - , 2 023 revenue 2022 revenue \$ Change % Change Income tax provision \$ 533 1 % \$ 46 I% \$ 72 16 %

 The income tax provision for the three months ended September 30, 2023 and 2022 is primarily influenced by foreign and state income taxes.
 Due to our history of net losses in the United States, the protracted period for utilizing tax attributes in certain foreign jurisdictions, and the difficulty in predicting future results, we believe that we cannot rely on projections of future taxable income to realize most of our deferred tax assets.
 Accordingly, we have established a full valuation allowance against our U.S. and certain foreign net deferred tax assets.
 Significant management judgment is required in assessing our ability to realize any future benefit from our net deferred tax assets.
 We intend to maintain this valuation allowance until sufficient positive evidence exists to support its reversal.
-Our valuation allowance.
+Our income tax expense recorded in the future will be reduced to the extent that sufficient positive evidence materializes to support a reversal of, or decrease in, our valuation allowance.